openlabs/trytond-magento/docs/source/introduction.rst

         $ git clone git@github.com:openlabs/trytond_magento.git

-3. If the module is downloaded as a zip, extract the module which will give a directory.
+3. If the module is downloaded as a zip file, extract the module which will give a directory.

 4. From the module directory, use the setup.py script with the command: